rhysd/tui-textarea/README.md

 For feature requests or bug reports, please [create an issue][new-issue].
 For submitting patches, please [create a pull request][pulls].

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) before making a PR.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) before reporting an issue or making a PR.

 ## License